You've reached the end. Thanks for reading!

 return <p>Connected as {socket?.id}</>;

-If you intend to use regular WebSockets instead of Socket.io, you can use the react-user-websocket library, it also supports Socket.io out of the box and has several useful features.
+If you intend to use regular WebSockets instead of Socket.io, you can use the react-use-websocket library, it also supports Socket.io out of the box and has several useful features.

 You've now set up a proper way to use Socket.io in React.
 I hope this guide has been helpful.